ArrayBolt3/vm-isotest/README.md

 # vm-isotest - A rapid virtualization-based testing system for Linux alpha and beta testers.

+For those who are wondering, yes, this project is still maintained, and will be for as long as I use this tool myself.
+Currently running it on Ubuntu Unity 22.10.

 ## Why?

 As an Ubuntu tester, I make VMs.
 A **lot** of VMs.
 I generally use the exact same specs on my VMs, I use them for just long enough to do a test, and then I throw them away.
 Since my work involves so many disposable VMs, I started to get tired of the UI provided by Gnome Boxes that I was using.
 It worked well, and is slick for lots of uses, but for me, navigating a UI to spin up a VM is a bit of a hassle.